The time comes in any writing lesson: the time for student revising.

 I’m sure every teacher has a different formula, but these four areas are my “umbrella” areas.
 Other revising areas are covered under one of these four.
 If you’d like a free download of my (editable) student essay assessment list, you can sign-up to see what guides me.

 They also overlap a little.
-Below, I’ll talk about my process and talking points with students.
+Below, I’ll talk about my process and talking points with students for editing and revising activities.
 You’ll easily see how these pieces are connected and that by improving one area, we are often improving all of them.

 Weak sentence construction